-RAID (Redundant Array of Independent Disks) in Linux with Practical
+RAID (Redundant Array of Independent Drives (or

-RAID (Redundant Array of Independent Drives (or Disks)
+A. A Redundant Array of Independent Drives (or Disks), also known as

 Mainly there are 3 types of RAID :